 Cash match includes any purchases or expenses paid for by the CD or partner organizations directly for the project and not reimbursed by a grant.
 This might include the purchase of supplies or equipment or payments for services.
-It does not include the purchase of equipment that will be retained in private ownership.
-That is, equipment purchased by a contractor or partner that will not be retained by the district does not count as match.

 Irrigation construction or design projects, including sprinklers and drip systems must have a 50:50 cash match from the landowner(s) or other beneficiary (such as an irrigation district, ditch company, or community garden host).